 Raised gardens.
-The original idea of raised garden beds comes from people, whose gardens have a bad soil, which is not good for planting things in it.
-Therefore, they construct raised garden beds, which they fill with soil from the store, and plant their plants there.
-But nowadays more and more people prefer the way the raised gardens look, because it’s new and interesting.
-It’s also a great way to mix things up and make things in your garden more interesting and eye catching.
+The original idea of raised garden beds comes from people, whose gardens have bad soil, which is not good for planting things in it.
+Therefore, they construct raised garden beds, which they fill with the soil from the store, and plant their plants there.
+But nowadays more and more people prefer the way the raised gardens look because it’s new and interesting.
+It’s also a great way to mix things up and make things in your garden more interesting and eye-catching.
 The raised gardens require a lot more structure and effort than the regular gardens, but it’s worth the trouble.
 And just like with the container gardens, you can stretch your imagination a lot!

 Japanese gardens.
 The Japanese gardens are quite different than the ordinary ones we know and see every day.
 Practically, they can contain the same plants as the regular gardens, but the way space is arranged is the reason it’s called a “Japanese garden”.
 You see, for the great people from Japan, gardening is not so much a way to calm your nerves or grow food, but it’s an art.
 They arrange the different plants by colour and form, they add small lakes and bridges, they arrange stones in different shapes, and they obey the different rules of feng shui about the location and position of the different items.
 It’s a lot of work, but I’ve heard it’s very rewarding to see the results of your persistence, and as I know designing a Japanese garden is something every experienced gardener would like to do.